+FIGURE 2.
+A list of the target words

 MEASURES

 Twelve tests were used to measure the participants’ receptive and productive word knowledge.
-An examination of reliability indicates the acceptance of the internal consistency reliability estimates for the word tests (all Cronbach’s α values ≥ 0.8) (DeVellis, 2003; Dörnyei, 2007; Mackey & Gass, 2005).
-Five experts rated the content validity; all items scored > 0.5 (Lynn, 1986).
-The difficulty and discrimination were assessed as moderate in all items, ranging from 0.3 to 0.7 (Hopkins & Antes, 1990).
+An examination of reliability indicates the acceptance of the word tests (all Cronbach’s α values ≥ 0.8) (Dörnyei, 2007).
+Five experts rated the validity of the content; all items scored > 0.5 (Lynn, 1986).
+The discrimination and difficulty were assessed as moderate in all items, ranging from 0.3 to 0.7 (Hopkins & Antes, 1990).
 Each test comprised 30 items.
-The duration of each productive test was 20 minutes, and 15 minutes were allotted for each receptive test.
-The productive tests, which necessitated more demanding knowledge strategies, were allocated more time than receptive tests (Hayashi & Murphy, 2011).
+The length of each test of receptive knowledge was 15 minutes, and 20 minutes were allotted for each test of productive knowledge.
+The tests of productive knowledge, which necessitated more demanding knowledge strategies, were allocated more time than the tests of receptive knowledge (Hayashi & Murphy, 2011).
+All instructions for each test were presented to the participants in the English language and also explained by the researcher in their L1.

-Six tests were employed to measure students’ receptive knowledge of word dimensions.
-The Form Recognition Test (FRT), applied based on the form recognition task (Webb, 2005), was used to assess written form (spelling) in reception.
+Six tests were employed to assessstudents’ receptive knowledge of word aspects.
+The Form Recognition Test (FRT), applied based on Webb’s (2005) form recognition task , was used to assess spelling knowledge (written form) in reception.
+The format version of the FRT was validated by producing a reliability of 0.85 on Cronbach’s Alpha for internal consistency.
 Participants needed to select the word spelled correctly from three distractors.
-There was one correct form of the word and three pseudo-words for each item.
+Each item had one correct form of the word and three pseudo-words.
 The distractors were formed both phonetically and orthographically to the target words.
-An accurate choice was made by discerning between correct and incorrect word forms.
-One point was provided for each correct response and no point for a blank or an incorrect answer.
-Example items from the FRT are shown below (Instructions: Please select the word that is spelled correctly).
+An accurate choice was made by discriminating between correct and incorrect forms.
+Each correct answer was awarded one point, while a blank or incorrect answer was awarded none.
+An extract from this test is given below (Instructions: Please select the word that is spelled correctly).

-A. Admirer
+A. Approval

-B. Admiror
+B. Aproval

-C. Admirier
+C. Appoval

-D. Admier
+D. Approvor

-The Word Recognition Test (WRT), modified based on the morphology task (Ishii & Schmitt, 2009) and formatted as a fill-in-the-table task, was used to measure word part (word-class) in reception.
+The Word Recognition Test (WRT), modified based on Ishii and Schmitt’s (2009) morphology task and presentedas a fill-in-the-table task, was employed to assessword part (word-class) in reception.
+Its validation produced high reliability of 0.93.
 The test encourages participants to recognize the different categories of the word.
-Participants were asked to match the target words with their parts of speech, including nouns, verbs, adjectives, and adverbs.
-The test consisted of eleven nouns, eight verbs, eight adjectives, and three adverbs.
-A different number of items in each category of the target words were used to avoid any guessing.
-One correct answer was provided one point, and no answer or an incorrect answer gave no point.
-An example is shown below (Instructions: Please fill in the given word in the correct part of speech, noun, verb, adjective, and adverb).
+Each target word was given to be matched with its part of speech (i.e., noun, verb, adjective, and adverb).
+The test consisted of 11 nouns, eight verbs, eight adjectives, and three adverbs.
+A variednumber of items in each category of the target words were used to avoid anyguesses.
+Its limitation was that the completion of adverbs was highly linked to knowledge of adjectives because students who knew the correct form of the adjective might also know its adverb form.
+One correct answer was provided one point, and an incorrect or no answer gave no point.
+An extract is givenbelow (Instructions: Please fill in the given word in the correct part of speech, noun, verb, adjective, and adverb).

 The target words: